 Emails get misplaced and you might find that you are out of luck when you need to find a past serial number.
-The best place to find all of your serial numbers would be to log into your Spitfire account HERE, If you find that the serial number you are looking for is not there, please contact us with all of the relevant information.
+The best place to find all of your serial numbers would be to log into your Native Instruments account HERE, and traverse to the My Products, Serials, and Downloads section.
+Under there you will find all of your serial numbers, including your Spitfire Audio serial numbers.
+If you find that the serial number you are looking for is not there, please contact us with all of the relevant information.